Cobra Kai season 2: Viewing figures

 Within three days of the season's release it was reported that it was 136% more in demand than the first season was in the same three-day period.
 The season was the most in demand original streaming series during the first seven days of its release, beating the second place holder, Hulu's The Act, by 41%.
 It was also reported that the season generated more demand than the second season releases of The Handmaid's Tale, The Marvelous Mrs. Maisel, and Atlanta in their seven-day window.
 "Mercy Part II", the season's premiere episode, had been seen by 20 million viewers within six days, the fastest period for a YouTube original to do so at the time.
-A week later the season remained the most in demand original streaming series, raising 20% from the week prior.
+A week later the season remained the most in demand original streaming series, raising 20% from the week prior (Parrot Analytics).
 Prior to the season's release on Netflix data showed that it was already the most demanded series on the service, beating both The Frozen Ground and Lucifer which had already been released.
 Once the first and second season were released on Netflix together the series gained 2.17 billion streaming minutes after seven days across its then 20-episodes.
 The following month the series topped Netflix's most-viewed series list for the entire 30-day period.
 Netflix reported that 50 million accounts viewed at least two minutes of an episode during that time period.